pbrach/focus-next/README.md

 * right
 * down

+(mind the lower case!)

 Future:
 * stack (switch between a stack of overlappiing windows nearby)
-* raizeall (raise all minimized windows, somehow this is not natively possible in my distro)
+* raiseall (raise all minimized windows, somehow this is not natively possible in my distro)

-(mind the lower case!)

 # idea
-Instead of the shitty `Alt + Tab` way of cycling through a sequential list that depicts all open windows, I rather want to have a shortcut that lets me focus a specific windows that I see on my current screen.
-So the big idea here is:
+Instead of the annoying `Alt + Tab` way of cycling through a sequential list that depicts all open windows, I rather want to have a shortcut that allows me to interact with the windows I actually see on my screen.

+So the big idea is:

 > Manage and focus windows you actually see.